-‘Hypocrite’ policeman, c3 church, c3 church penrith, c3 global, c3 penrith, c3i global, c3iglobal, ccc church, ccc global, ccc penrith, Christian City Church, clergyman, dench, district court, gary dench, pastor dench, pastor gary dench, pastor knew, pastor knew but did nothing, scandal, Two years’ jail for sex offences, Warren Owens
+‘Hypocrite’ policeman, c3 church, c3 global, c3 parramatta, c3church parramatta, c3i global, c3iglobal, ccc church, ccc global, Christian City Church, clergyman, dench, district court, gary dench, parramatta, pastor dench, pastor gary dench, pastor knew, pastor knew but did nothing, scandal, Two years’ jail for sex offences, Warren Owens

 The Sunday Telegraph broke this story on the 16th of September, 1990.
 Read the article below.